 Anyone can venture into a study abroad experience.
 But here are some guidelines that can make it easier and more fun:

-- Do not plan to take mandatory major requirements during your study abroad semester.
-Make sure when considering study abroad to plan your courses in a way that you still have several elective requirements that you can take abroad.
+- Plan to take a mix of elective and major courses rather than major courses .
 Keeping your options open will guarantee a stress free registration and a smooth transfer of credits process

 - If you are planning to study abroad, pay attention to your Cumulative GPA (CGPA).
 It is an important element that can deprive you from many opportunities!